 But scientists and pharmaceutical companies got cracking, conceiving a booster, a third dose to combat the rise in the wicked disease and keep older and immune-compromised people safe.
 Time constraints – to assure the best outcome – were set and finally, finally, my turn to receive the immune boost of the third shot arrived.

-I’d gotten my annual flu shot, tetanus, whooping cough, and diphtheria – all boosters of the same vein – earlier, so I didn’t decry the need to receive the third shot.
-I willingly lifted my sleeve, turned my head the other way, and thanked the Wahlgreen pharmacist for the opportunity to be a part of the solution to save my life.
-My smile was now broader, my spirits boosted by the third shot I received.
+I’d gotten my annual flu shot, tetanus, whooping cough, and diphtheria – all boosters of the same vein – earlier.
+Therefore, I didn’t decry the need to receive the third shot.
+I willingly lifted my sleeve, turned my head the other way, and thanked the Wahlgreen pharmacist.
+I’d seized the opportunity to be a part of the solution to save my life.
+My smile was now broader, my shoulders relaxed, and my spirits boosted because I’d enabled my survival.

 I am a booster booster, the antithesis of an anti-vaxxer.